DataDog/hiring-engineers/answers.md

 The collection interval can be set through the `min_collection_interval` value under `init_config` in the yaml file, as shown above.
 It could also be modified by increasing the interval of the agent itself using the datadog.yaml file, since if the agent only collects data every 60 seconds, then by defalt the agent check will also.

-Judging by how this bonus question mentions modifying the Python file though, I assume it can also be done by editing the AgentCheck instance variable directly in the Python check file e.g. `self.min_collection_interval = 60`, however when I tried this it didn't seem to update in the dashboard, and I wasn't able to find any documentation showing how to edit the value through the constructor.
-It would seem to be accessible based on the source code I see [here](https://github.com/DataDog/dd-agent/blob/master/checks/__init__.py#L337), but I may be misunderstanding the Agent lifecycle, or Python object inheritance.
+Judging by how this bonus question mentions modifying the Python file though, I assume it can also be done by editing the AgentCheck instance variable directly in the Python check file e.g. `self.min_collection_interval = 60`, however when I tried this it didn't seem to reflect in the dashboard, and I wasn't able to find any documentation showing how to edit the value through the constructor.
+It would seem to be accessible based on the source code I see [here](https://github.com/DataDog/dd-agent/blob/master/checks/__init__.py#L337), but I may be misunderstanding the Agent lifecycle, or Python object inheritance. (or have a typo)

 ## Visualizing Data